SescHustle/emptypocket/README.md

 git clone https://github.com/SescHustle/emptypocket
 ```

+2. Switch to `develop` branch.
-2. Open `index.html` file.
+3. Open `index.html` file.
-3. That's it, you can browse the application.
+4. That's it, you can browse the application.

 ### Working with database